Basis-Theory/docs/source/includes/detokenization/_examples.md

 }
 ```

-Also, we have the Atomic Card token:
+Also, we have the Card token:

 <div class="center-column" style="clear: none;"></div>
 ```json